Tropical Storm Ana (2015): Impact and records

 Upon making landfall, Ana produced gusty winds and moderate to heavy rainfall in parts of the Carolinas.
 The storm's lopsided convection pattern yielded much higher rain totals to the north of its track than to the south, as a general 3 to 6 in fell over eastern North Carolina and extreme northeastern South Carolina.
 Precipitation peaked at 6.89 in near Kinston, while North Myrtle Beach recorded 5.88 in of rain.
 A lake in North Myrtle Beach rose above its banks to inundate homes and local streets.
 More extensive freshwater flooding occurred in Lenoir County, North Carolina, where the swollen Southwest Creek flooded its environs up to 5 ft deep.
 The local fire department rescued several stranded individuals by boat when rising floodwaters isolated about 10 residences.
 Despite the sporadic cases of flooding, the rainfall was considered beneficial, having arrived during a typically dry part of the year.

 Ana also caused crop damage and forced commercial growers to delay their planting dates.
 Winds gusted as high as 60 mph in coastal areas of the Carolinas and at offshore anemometers.
 Near Richlands, North Carolina, gusty winds toppled a tree onto a roadway, causing a traffic accident that left one man dead.
 Another tree in the same area fell through the roof of a mobile home, and several flimsy structures sustained wind damage.
+Damage from this incident totaled to $15,000.
 Damage to electrical wires triggered scattered power outages in North Carolina.
 A waterspout developed on the Croatan Sound in one of the storm's outer bands, becoming a tornado as it moved over Roanoke Island.
 The tornado, rated EF0 on the Enhanced Fujita scale, brought down a few small trees and damaged the roof of a house.
+Damage from this incident totaled $5,000.